 A seller/lessee can apply this amendment to annual reporting periods beginning on or after January 1, 2024.
 Earlier application is permitted and should be disclosed.
 A seller/lessee can apply this amendment retrospectively in accordance with IAS 8 to sale and leaseback transactions signed after the initial application date.
 This amendment does not apply to sale and leaseback transactions signed before the initial application date.
-The initial application date is the beginning of the annual reporting period when the entity first applied IFRS 16.
+The date of initial application is the beginning of the annual reporting period in which an entity first applied IFRS 16.